 Ask Charles Miller how he defines his career identity, and he’d say he’s “just your average freight guy.”
 Ask anyone who has worked with him, and they’d say he’s a freight genius.

 Charles graduated from Carthage College where he studied Sociology and Criminal Justice.
-As Evans’ General Manager of Headquarters overseeing all customer and carrier solutions, Charles leverages that education to analyze transportation data and design uniquely creative strategies to solve the most complex problems.
+As Evans’ Executive Vice President overseeing all customer and carrier solutions, Charles leverages that education to analyze transportation data and design uniquely creative strategies to solve the most complex problems.